xlwings/xlwings-server/docs/custom_scripts.md

 ## VBA, Office Scripts, and Google Apps Script clients

-If you want to call scripts from VBA, Office Scripts, or Google Apps Script, you will need to use the runPython function with the following endpoint:
+If you want to call a custom script from VBA, Office Scripts, or Google Apps Script, you will need to use the runPython function with the following endpoint:

 ```python
 runPython("https://127.0.0.1:8000/xlwings/custom-scripts-call/hello_world")
 ```

+Make sure to replace `hello_world` with the name of your custom script!

 ## Limitations